ksu-cs-textbooks/cis400/content/D-milestones-f21/11-milestone-9.md

 * Update the Layout, Privacy Page, and About page following the details laid out below

+* Create a static Menu class in your Data project

 * Update the Index page to dynamically list the full menu provided by the Data library

 * Update your UML Class Diagrams for: